The Segment Of Dna That Determines A Particular Trait

 What Are Genes?

 The human genome, which comprises approximately 3 billion nucleotide pairs, contains an estimated 20,000–25,000 protein-coding genes.
-Still, only a small fraction of DNA is dedicated to coding genes; the rest includes non-coding regions that regulate gene activity, repetitive sequences, and other functional elements.
+Even so, only a small fraction of DNA is dedicated to coding genes; the rest includes non-coding regions that regulate gene activity, repetitive sequences, and other functional elements.
 This distinction highlights the importance of gene regulation in determining when and how traits are expressed.

 How Genes Determine Traits